 - Faster response

-- Go with liquid gel if you can because it provides better cooling compared to beads
+- Liquid gel can sometimes provide better cooling compared to some beads.

 Plant Based or Eco Foam

-Plant based or natural memory foam mattresses became some of the most popular on the market.
-The reason is a more environmentally friendly process and replacement of petroleum based substances with bamboo, tea, soy or Aloe Vera.
+Plant-based or natural memory foam mattresses became some of the most popular on the market, though some are combined with traditional materials.
+The reason is a more environmentally friendly process and replacement of petroleum-based substances with bamboo, tea, soy or Aloe Vera.
 These materials are much better at heat distribution and provide much needed joint pain relief and better motion isolation.